Financing Your Studies

 What are your options?

 In this section of the website you will find all you need to know about funding your postgraduate studies, including information on tuition fees, loans, discounts, payment options, scholarships and bursaries.
+We have also produced a handy guide, which you can download and read through at your ease.

 Tuition fees explained